edwinkyc/projectrosabel_dsv4pro/README.md

-# Rosabel — Healthcare AI System Prompt
+# Project Rosabel — Healthcare AI System Prompt

-**An open-source system prompt for building safety-focused, clinician-facing AI assistants.**
+**An open-source system prompt for building safety-focused, clinician-facing AI assistants.
+Designed for DeepSeep-V4-Pro**

 Rosabel is a comprehensive system prompt (specification v2.0) designed for AI assistants that support healthcare professionals with evidence review, clinical